Our use of Cookies

 Native to: North America

-Impact: invasive in coastal areas where it outcompetes native plants and alters the ecosystem.
+Impact: Invasive in coastal areas where it outcompetes native plants and alters the ecosystem.
 Its leaves are toxic to livestock and its pollen and pappus can cause irritation in humans.
 Difficult and expensive to control or eradicate.

-GB status: has been recorded at a small number of sites in GB.
+GB status: Has been recorded at a small number of sites in GB.
+View a map of Baccharis halimifolia records | NBN Atlas.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord

 Image: Jean-Jacques MILAN, CC BY-SA 3.0, via Wikimedia Commons

-Further information on Sea myrtle:
+Further information on Eastern baccharis:

-Various-leaved watermilfoil
+Broadleaf watermilfoil

 Myriophyllum heterophyllum